Choctaw Indians in the 21st Century

 Realizing that manufacturing is subject to swings in the economy, the Choctaw leaders sought to diversify the tribe's economy.
 In the 1980s, they opened a nursing home and shopping center on the reservation.
 Both operations serve clients and customers from surrounding communities as well as from the reservation.
 By 1990, the tribe had developed a diversified economy that included manufacturing, retail, service, and government jobs.

 Next came the tribe's most ambitious development.
 The U.S. Congress passed the National Indian Gaming Act in 1988.
 The law enables federally recognized tribes to operate casinos on reservations after negotiating a compact with states.
 The Choctaws opened the Silver Star Resort and Casino in 1994.
-The only land-based casino in Mississippi, the Silver Star in 2002 employs more than 2,000 people and provides revenue that supports an array of tribal programs.
+The only land-based casino in Mississippi, the Silver Star in 2002 employed more than 2,000 people and provided revenue that supported an array of tribal programs.
 With the goal of a diverse economy firmly in mind, the Choctaws used the Silver Star's success as a springboard into the tourism industry.

 The Choctaw community